How to offset or translate a member in SkyCiv structural analysis software

 How do Offsets work?

-It is also important to be careful when using offsets and rigid links to ensure the members are still connected properly.
-For instance, if you attach a rigid link to a FFFRRR support, you might expect that member to still be supported in the X,Y,Z translation.
+It is important to be careful when using offsets and rigid links to ensure the members are still connected properly.
+For instance, if you attach a rigid link to a FFFRRR support (fixed translation is all directions – free to rotate in all directions), you might expect that member to still be supported in the X,Y,Z translation.
 However, the rigid link is technically free to rotate and the forces may not transfer as intended:

 (Note: In this case a correct set up may be a fully fixed support and then FFFRRR on the end of the member to restrain the rigid member from rotating)